-2.7 What territories (including dependents, colonies, etc.) are or can be covered by an Albanian trade mark?
+2.7 What territories (including dependents, colonies, etc.) are or can be covered by a trade mark in your jurisdiction?

-The trademark will receive protection in the Republic of Albania and if required (by way of direct registration/extension) also internationally following the rules of the Madrid Agreement and its Protocol.
+The trademark will receive protection in the Republic of Albania and, if required (by way of direct registration/extension), also internationally following the rules of the Madrid Agreement and its Protocol.

-2.8 Who can own an Albanian trade mark?
+2.8 Who can own a trade mark in your jurisdiction?

-Either foreign or domestically-based natural/legal persons may own a trademark.
+Either foreign or domestically based natural/legal persons may own a trademark.